whosonfirst/go-whosonfirst-format/README.md

 # go-whosonfirst-format

-An experimental package to try and reproduce the GeoJSON formatting from `py-mapzen-whosonfirst-geojson` in Go.
+An experimental package to try and standardise the GeoJSON formatting in WOF.